nahK994/tiny-cache/README.md

 ## 📥 Installation
-If you'd like to install TinyCache without cloning the repository, you can use the following command to install the server and client:
+If you'd like to install TinyCache on Linux without cloning the repository, use the following command to install both the server and client:
 ```bash
 curl -fsSL https://raw.githubusercontent.com/nahK994/TinyCache/master/install.sh | bash
 ```